devmehmetakifv/Discord-Auto-Messager/README.md

 5. You will notice 'typing' statement appear on the console.
 Click on it.
 6. Scroll down untill you see 'authorization-code'.

+You also might have to edit time interval lists for your own specific use.

 # Attention!